Prince's Island Park

 - River Café (full service restaurant, closed each January)

-- On-leash park (except Canada Day & Heritage Day, due to event participant volume, these days are NO DOGS)
+- On-leash park (No dogs allowed on Canada Day and Heritage Day, due to event participant volume)

 About the park